The Excel NPER function calculates the number of periods required to pay off a loan, for a constant periodic payment and a constant interest rate.

 |[type]||-||[type] argument is omitted, it takes on the default value of 0 (denoting payments made at the end of the period).If the|

-Cash Flow Convention:Note that, in line with the general cash flow convention, outgoing payments are represented by negative numbers and incoming payments are represented by positive numbers.
+Cash Flow Sign Convention:Note that, in line with the general cash flow sign convention, outgoing cash flows are represented by negative numbers and incoming cash flows are represented by positive numbers.
 This is seen in the examples below.

 Note that in this example:

-In this example, the spreadsheet below shows the Excel Nper function used to calculate the number of quarterly payments of $1,200 that are required to reduce a loan of $9,000 to $5,000.
-Interest is charged at a rate of 6% per year and the payment to the loan is to be made at the beginning of each quarter.
+In the example below, the Excel Nper function is used to calculate the number of quarterly payments of $2,000 that are required to reduce a loan of $60,000 to $30,000.
+Interest is charged at a stated rate of 6% per year and the payment to the loan is to be made at the beginning of each quarter.

 Note that, in this example:

-Further examples of the Excel Nper function can be viewed on the Microsoft Office website.
+Further examples of the Excel Nper function are provided on the Microsoft Office website.

 If you get an error from the Nper function, this is likely to be one of the following: